 Where to Find TKTS Ticket Booths

-Frequently Asked Questions: TKTS Ticket Booth
+Frequently Asked Questions.
+TKTS Ticket Booth

 It’s advisable to arrive at the TKTS booth in NYC at least 30-60 minutes before it opens to secure the best selection of discounted Broadway tickets.